acestream/ace-network-docs/docs/system-tokens/ace-asset.md

 The acquisition of tokens within a private token sale is carried out by purchasing the rights to receive a certain amount of tokens according to a smart contract that complies with the ERC-721 standard.

+As the result of buying Ace Stream releases the NFT (ERC-721) bound to amount of tokens sold to the person or organisation.
+Such NFTs guarantees their exchange for Ace Stream tokes when main network is operational.
+Circulation of NFT issued by private sell is not limited.

 !!! info ""

     ERC-721 - token standard in the Ethereum network